Jimmmy4REAL/fizzBuzz-fullStack/README.md

 # FizzBuzz Web App

 This is a simple web application that prints the numbers from 1 to 100 according to the FizzBuzz rules (demo for software enigneer interview take-home project).
-It replaces multiples of 3 with "Fizz," multiples of 5 with "Buzz," and multiples of both 3 and 5 with "FizzBuzz.", further system design about OWASP in description
+It replaces multiples of 3 with "Fizz," multiples of 5 with "Buzz," and multiples of both 3 and 5 with "FizzBuzz."; further system design about OWASP in description.

 - **Tech Stack**:
   - Frontend: React